 Design and put up a simple poster at your education institution or local cafe advertising that you are offering language exchange.
 Add your email address as a contact.
 Don’t add your phone number to be safe.
 Start a social media page or post and invite people to exchange language skills with you.

 Practice with people you know

 Speak English with your international friends!
 Make an agreement to speak in English only for the first half an hour every time you see them.
 Choose a topic you are all interested in to fire up the conversation.

 Join a volunteer group

 Google your hobby or interest along with the words: ‘club’ and ‘volunteer’ and your location.
-You might find a choir to join if you like signing – or start your own.
+You might find a choir to join if you like singing for example – or you can even start your own group.